 Utilize knowledge and skills in professional practice among diverse and multicultural populations.

 Demonstrate competence in development of inquiry relevant to practice, education or administration.

 Develop and utilize leadership strategies that foster improvement of health care.

 Current UW Bothell tuition rates are posted in the tuition rates section.
 Financial aid and scholarships for nurses are available; be sure to consult the Nursing Program's list of funding opportunities for further details.

 For More Information

 More information about the Nursing Program at UW Bothell may be found at http://www.uwb.edu/nursing.
 For more information, please contact Linda Bale, the MN Advisor, at 425.352.3238 or firstname.lastname@example.org.

-Nursing admitted its first MN class in Autumn 2002, and now the program has over 240 graduates.
+Nursing admitted its first MN class in Autumn 2002, and has over 270 graduates.
 The program shares a tri-campus accreditation by the Commission on Collegiate Nursing Education of the American Association of Colleges of Nursing (CCNE) and awards a University of Washington degree.